dekts/laravel-redis-socket/README.md

 # laravel-redis-socket
-Send real time notification to the user using laravel, redis and socket.io and using database
+Send real time notification to the user using laravel, redis and socket.io and without database

 First, after clone you have to create one virtual host.